Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 * Jewelry drop rates are back to PD2 vanilla levels

-* Map drop rates outside of maps lowered to 400% increase from 1100% - it's plenty of maps still and makes more room for the good drops
+* Map drop rates outside of maps lowered to 400% increase from 1100% - it’s plenty of maps still and makes more room for the good drops

 * Bosses are no longer quest bugged